 “…the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.”

 And for good reason.
-This present Earth has been contaminated by humanity’s sin.
+This present Earth has been contaminated by thousands of years of humanity’s sin.
 Well, in its place, God is going to create a brand-new heaven and Earth.
 In this new heaven and on this new Earth, God is going to place a wonderful new “holy city” for His people to live in called, “New Jerusalem” (Rev. 21:2).

-This magnificent, beautiful, massive “city of the living God” (Hebrews 12:22) is going to descend through the new heavens and sit upon the new Earth (Rev. 21:1-3).
-Believers are going to live in that new city and have the ability to go in and out on to the new Earth.
+The redeemed from throughout history are going to live in that beautiful new city and have the ability to go in and out onto the new Earth.
 This is going to be amazing!

 Some people today think that eternity is going to be boring, and that we’re just going to sing all the time or float around on clouds playing harps!
 Some people hear those kinds of descriptions about Heaven and they think “I don’t want to go there!”

-Well, if you’ve thought that, you need to reexamine what the Bible actually teaches about Heaven in Revelation chapters 21 and 22 and elsewhere.
-The Bible says New Jerusalem has four sides with three massive gates on each side (Rev. 21:12–13) that never close, for a total of twelve gates.
+If you’ve thought that, you need to reexamine what the Bible actually teaches about Heaven.
+A good place to start would be the Book of Revelation chapters 21 and 22.
+Revelation 21 says New Jerusalem has four sides with three massive gates on each side (Rev. 21:12–13) that never close (Rev. 21:25), for a total of twelve gates.

 Why do these massive gates in the city’s walls never close?
 Well, because there will never be a threat to the city.
 And so that the city’s inhabitants (you and me) can go in and out on to the new Earth.